Alicia-krynne/Akan-/README.md

 # **AUTHOR**
 [Alicia-krynne]https://github.com/Alicia-krynne

-# Set up  Instructions
+# HOW TO ACCESS THE PAGE
-to  set up  the  app, simply  click on  link  provided and it  shall be  done.
+To set up  the  app, simply  click on  link  provided and it  shall be  done.

- # Screenshot of Webpage
+[LINK TO AKAN NAME GENERATOR] https://alicia-krynne.github.io/Akan-/

+ # SCREENSHOTS OF THE PAGE
 ![screenshot](http://url/to/akanpage.png)

-## Languages  used
+## LANGUAGES USED TO  MAKE THE PAGE:
 1. HTML
 2. CSS
 3. JAVA SCRIPT
+## KNOWN BUGS
+ there is a high chance the  calculation may not work on the second try. my  team , aka me , are working on it to make sure its smooth sailing.

-  ## License info
+  ## LICENSE INFORMATION
 MIT License

 Copyright (c) 2021 Alicia-krynne